DekiJ/Trillo/README.md

 Developed using HTML, CSS (Flexbox layout) and Sass

-Requires Live-Server npm package or Live Server extension for some elements to work properly
+Requires Live-Server npm package or Live Server extension for some elements to display properly